rasyidstat/rasyidstat.github.io/_posts/2017-05-21-game-of-data.md

 The opening game is about playing with Indonesia human development index data.
 Below are some ideas of mine to extract insights from those data:

-- Spatial data visualization: static visualziation or interactive visualization via Leaflet, Highcharts or Carto
+- Spatial data visualization: static or interactive visualization via Leaflet, Highcharts or Carto
 - Linear regression: build simple regression model for each province and investigate the slope coefficients
 - Cluster analysis: combine many variables besides HDI (like education or mortality) and build clusters